 In a CNTC methodology, the following terminologies are used.
-The NTC is the maximum total exchange program between two adjacent bidding zones compatible with security standards, and taking into account the technical uncertainties on future network conditions: NTC = TTC - TRM.
-In case the TRM equals zero, the NTC equals the TTC.
-The ATC is a measure of the transfer capability remaining in the physical transmission network for further commercial activity over and above already committed uses: ATC = NTC - AAC.
-In case the AAC equals zero, the ATC equals the NTC.
+The NTC is the maximum total exchange program between two adjacent bidding zones compatible with security standards, and taking into account the technical uncertainties on future network conditions and a loss factor if implicit grid loss handling is applied.

-The capacity calculation is done for each day-ahead and intraday market time unit, currently set at a one-hour resolution.
+The capacity calculation is done for each day-ahead and intraday market time unit.

-4.2.1 Mathematical description of the applied approach
+4.2.1.
+Mathematical description of the applied approach

 The calculation of the actual CCR Hansa interconnector capacity, as shown in Figure 6, is based mainly on the physical properties of the cross-border lines and stations on each end.
-As CCR Hansa contains DC borders, AC borders and KF CGS, being a hybrid CCR Hansa interconnector and offshore wind farm (OWF) grid connection between Germany and Denmark, these have to be addressed separately in an ex-ante process.
+As CCR Hansa contains DC borders, radial AC border and KF CGS, being a hybrid CCR Hansa interconnector and offshore wind farm (OWF) grid connection between Germany and Denmark, these have to be addressed separately in an ex-ante process.
 The following aspects should be taken into account when calculating the actual CCR Hansa interconnector capacity for the AC and the DC borders as well as KF CGS.

-Figure 6: The actual CCR Hansa interconnector capacity which is the responsibility of CCR Hansa to determine
+Figure 5: The actual CCR Hansa interconnector capacity which is the responsibility of CCR Hansa to determine

-1. CCR Hansa TSOs calculate capacity on a bidding-zone border connected with DC lines or in case of KF CGS on a line per line basis, in the following named DC line i.
+CCR Hansa TSOs calculate capacity on a bidding-zone border connected with DC lines or in case of KF CGS on a line per line basis, in the following named DC line i.
 On a bidding-zone border with AC connections, the transfer capacity on the whole bidding-zone border is computed, as it is not possible to control the division of flow between AC lines, in the case there are parallel lines across the border.
 The capacity shall be calculated for both directions, A→B and B→A.

-The ATC{i,DC,A \rightarrow B} on a DC line i in the direction A \rightarrow B is calculated as follows:
+The NTCi,DC,A $\rightarrow$ B on a DC line i in the direction A $\rightarrow$ B is calculated as follows: